All Episodes

 That won't hurt.

-But this kind of stuff, you're not supposed that just this is add to it that he's married, and that the media is doing everything they can to make Michelle out to be the bell of the ball.
+Add to it that he's married and that the media is doing everything they can to make Michelle out to be the bell of the ball.

 I mean, the media is telling everybody that Michelle Obama is the most beautiful babe out there.

-Here's Obama out there salivating over the California attorney general.
+Here's Obama out there salivating over the California Attorney General.

-And the the left chattering class is nervous because this is not what a good feminist guy does.
+And the left chattering class is nervous because this is not what a good feminist guy does.

 It says all she is is her looks.